Grounds for Appeal in Criminal Cases New York

 - Improper exclusion or admission of evidence: Before the trial, there will be a hearing to determine what evidence will be admitted or excluded during the trial.
 If your attorney objected to the admission or exclusion of certain evidence, then this decision can be contested on appeal.
 The appellate court will assess whether the judge made a legal error in excluding or admitting the evidence at issue.

 - Incorrect jury instructions: At the end of the trial, the jury was provided with a set of instructions that advised the jury how to apply the law to the case.
-Jury instructions are of critical importance and if you believe the jury was not properly instructed, this might be a grounds on appeal.
+Jury instructions are of critical importance and if you believe the jury was not properly instructed, this might be grounds for appeal.

 - Sentencing errors: Sentencing can be complex as it will depend on the type of crime, prior offense, and more.
 State sentencing laws can be misapplied by judges.
 Should an error exist in the sentencing, an appellate court may remand for resentencing.